Judy Bailey (pianist): Life and career

 In 2017, rapper Rick Ross with producer Bink sampled Bailey's "Colour of My Dreams" from the Judy Bailey Quartet album Colours.
-The sample was used on Ross' track "Santorini Greece" on the album Rather You Than Me.
+The sample was used on Ross's track "Santorini Greece" on the album Rather You Than Me.

-Bailey is a represented artist of the Australian Music Centre.
+Bailey was a represented artist of the Australian Music Centre.

+She died in Willoughby, Sydney, New South Wales on 8 August 2025, at the age of 89.